-(Mark One) TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended Ma rch 31, 2021 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001 -38895 th Plains Finan Exact name of registrant as specified Texas 75-2453320 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 5219 City Bank Parkway Lubbock, Texas (Address of principal executive c 79407 (Zip Code) Registra Securities registered pursuant to Section 1 nt's telephone number, including area 2(b) of the Act: a code: (806) 792-7101 Title of each class Trading Symbol(s) Name of each exchange on which regis stered Common Stock, \$1.00 par value per share SPFI The Nasdaq Stock Market, LLC Indicate by check mark whether the registrant (1) during the preceding 12 months (or for such short requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has Regulation S-T (§ 232.405 of this chapter) during to Yes ⊠ No □ ter period that the registrant was requi □ submitted electronically every Interact red to file such reports), and (2) has been subjective Data File required to be submitted pursuant ct to such filin Indicate by check mark whether the registrant is a emerging growth company.
-See the definitions company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check or revised financial accounting standards provided ıg with any nev
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2021

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\ to \\\\\

+Commission File Number: 001-38895

+South Plains Financial, Inc.

+(Exact name of registrant as specified in its charter)

+Texas

+(State or other jurisdiction of incorporation or organization)

+5219 City Bank Parkway Lubbock, Texas (Address of principal executive offices) 75-2453320 (I.R.S.
+Employer Identification No.)

+79407 (Zip Code)

+Registrant's telephone number, including area code: (806) 792-7101

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$1.00 par value per share SPFI The Nasdaq Stock Market, LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer $\times$ Non-accelerated filer Smaller reporting company $\times$ Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\ \square$ No $\ \boxtimes$
+Yes 🗌 No 🗵

-As of May 7, 2021, the registrant had 18,036,194 shares of common stock, par value \$1.00 per share, outstanding.
+As of August 6, 2021, the registrant had 17,954,313 shares of common stock, par value \$1.00 per share, outstanding.